zengm71/Course-Overview/git-section/lesson_1.md

 Now that we've explained the problem set that way - let's read a little bit more about get and getting started with verison control by defining more specifically the differences between local, centralized, and distributed version control systems.

 Think of it this way, a version control system is like Dropbox or Google Drive.
 You've got a copy of a file on your computer, you've got a copy on Google's Servers and a copy on a friend's computer if it's a shared folder.
+When you save a file, that file is automatically synced from your own computer, to Google, and on your friend's computer.
+It is as if Google and your friend's computer knows when that file is updated and then  to make sure it has the most up to date copy of the file.

-Rather than syncing being automatic, you have to specify exactly what happens and when.
-If I want to send a file to the Github server, I've got to `git push origin master` the file.
+Now Git works in a simliar way but with a key difference: rather than syncing being automatic, you have to specify exactly what happens and when.
+Let's go back to our previous example.
+When I save a file using Git, neither Google, nor my friend's computer syncs automatically to get the most up to date file.

+However if I run the command:

+`git push origin master`

+That then manually pushes my changes to Google servers.
+If my friend now wants the latest and greatest, she can now pull those changes from Google with this command:

+`git pull origin master`

+and now all of the changes have been downloaded to my friend's computer.
+We will get into more on what `origin master` means later but these are the steps where you would share files using git.
 Unlike Dropbox or Google Drive which assumes that it knows what you want it to do, version control is much more precise - you are in control every step of the way.

 Read the [version control introduction](http://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) on the git-scm website to get a more precise definition of version control.
 That will also gives us exact definitions of local, centralized, and distributed version control systems.